Blog Capsule Hotels in London: the traditional, the high-tech and the posh

 Zedwell Hotel Piccadilly Circus

-Alright, Zedwell at Piccadilly Circus does not follow the traditional recipe of Japanese capsule hotels, and it's also not as cheap.
+Okay, Zedwell at Piccadilly Circus does not follow the traditional recipe of Japanese capsule hotels and is also not as cheap.
 But, if you are torn between a classic and rather dull 4-star hotel room or something less spacious but more exciting, then this is it.

 In some ways, Zedwell does copy Japan.
 Its minimalist rooms are designed with fine wood fittings, and the beds are simply mattresses' on the floor - just like tatami mats in ryokans.